 Algae in Goldfish or Koi Ponds

 natural in the outdoor setting, enhancing the beauty of the pond and the health of your goldfish

 Algae gives a new pond an aged look.
 In a fully cycled pond, algae helps to create an almost maintenance free

 Algae also offers a healthy food source for goldfish.
 If your pond has a thick lining of algae, you may not ever have to feed your fish.
 Algae is mother natures way of icing the cake to the nitrogen cycle.
 With the help of algae, you could create a pond that requires very little effort to maintain.
 Algae and Green Water

-If the pumps in your pond are established with beneficial bacteria, nitrates, the end result of the nitrogen cycle are being produced, and where you find nitrates, algae forms to feed on the toxin.
+If the pumps in your pond are established with beneficial bacteria, nitrates, the end result of the nitrogen cycle, are being produced.
+Where you find nitrates, algae forms to feed on the toxin.
 This is extremely beneficial in an outdoor pond.